PREVIEW-Amazon investors eye revenue, cloud growth and retail margins ahead of earnings

 MORE THIRD-PARTY SELLERS

-Amazon's profit margin was 46.77% in the first-quarter.
-Analysts expect its margins to reach 46.53%, according to Refinitiv.
+Amazon's profit margin was 46.77% in the first-quarter but analysts expected a margin of 46.53% in the second-quarter, according to Refinitiv.

 "The big focus point will be on improving profitability and the hope is that e-commerce margins will improve year-over-year and quarter-over-quarter," said Arun Sundaram, vice president of equity research at CFRA.